NouradinAbdurahman/Portfolio/README.md

   - Mobile Menu Icon
     - Toggle between `Image` (uses `/public/favicon.png`) and `Hamburger` on small screens
     - Selected option is highlighted (green) in both light and dark themes
+  - Featured Projects Management
+    - Drag-and-drop reordering of featured projects
+    - Custom title overrides for each project
+    - Auto-removal of hidden projects from featured list
+    - Hide entire section when no projects are visible
   - Section Order
     - Drag-and-drop reorder + Up/Down buttons; persisted as `section_order`
   - Actions